Gabriele250901/React-Ex/README.md

 Exercise29
 Consume the LanguageContext within the DisplayLanguage component by using the context consumer, and show the selected language in an h1 tag.

+Exercise30
+Rewrite the ClickCounter component as a function component, and use the useState hook to track the state of the counte